Martha Stewart: Sentence

 After a highly publicized six-week jury trial, Stewart was found guilty in March 2004 of felony charges of conspiracy to obstruct, of obstruction of an agency proceeding, and of making false statements to federal investigators and was sentenced in July 2004 to serve a five-month term in a federal correctional facility and a two-year period of supervised release (including five months of electronic monitoring).

 Bacanovic and Waksal were also convicted of federal charges and sentenced to prison terms.
 Stewart also paid a fine of $30,000.
+The lead prosecutor of Stewart was James Comey.

 In August 2006, the SEC announced that it had agreed to settle the related civil case against Stewart.
 Under the settlement, Stewart agreed to disgorge $58,062 (including interest from the losses she avoided), as well as a civil penalty of three times the loss avoided, or $137,019.
 She also agreed to a five-year ban from serving as a director, CEO, CFO, or any other officer role responsible for preparing, auditing, or disclosing financial results of any public company.
 In June 2008, the UK Border Agency refused to grant her a visa to enter the United Kingdom because of her criminal conviction for obstructing justice.
 She had been planning to speak at the Royal Academy on fashion and leisure industry matters.

 Incarceration

-Stewart wanted to go to prison in Connecticut or Florida.
-She did not want to serve at the Federal Prison Camp in Alderson, West Virginia, owing to its remote location; in 2004, her lawyer said that the remoteness would make it difficult for Stewart's then-90-year-old mother to visit.
+Despite Stewart's wish to be incarcerated in Connecticut or Florida, she was confined in Federal Prison Camp in Alderson, West Virginia.
+In 2004, her lawyer said that the remoteness would make it difficult for her then-90-year-old mother to visit.
 Judge Miriam Goldman Cedarbaum recommended to the Federal Bureau of Prisons (BOP) that Stewart be given her first choice, Federal Correctional Institution, Danbury, or her second choice, Federal Correctional Complex, Coleman.
-However, a spokesperson for the U.S. Department of Justice said the BOP would not send her to FCI Danbury, because the news media could too easily access the facility.
-The bureau could not send Stewart to FCC Coleman, because of complications from Hurricane Ivan; the Coleman complex filled because inmates from Federal Correctional Institution, Marianna, were moved to Coleman.
+However, a spokesperson for the U.S. Department of Justice said the BOP would not send her to FCI Danbury, because the news media could access the facility too easily.
+The bureau could not send Stewart to FCC Coleman because of complications from Hurricane Ivan: the Coleman complex had been filled with inmates from Federal Correctional Institution, Marianna.
 Therefore, the Federal Bureau of Prisons assigned Stewart to Alderson.
 The spokesperson said he was concerned the assignment to Alderson could be perceived as being vindictive.
 Stewart's daughter, Alexis, said she believed the BOP "may have made a point of sending her far away."